suraj44/SummerProjects17/FP-Erlang/Week 6/Assignment 5/Shashank/README.md

 ```
 #### c) Currying in higher order functions
 ##### fold
-- `fold(Function, Acc)`
+- `fold(Function, AccStart)` <br/>
-   Returns a function that takes a List as argument and calls Function(Elem, Answer) on successive elements(Elem) A of List, starting with Answer == Acc.
-The function returns the final value of the accumulator, which is Answer.
-Acc is returned if the list is empty.
+   Returns a function that takes a List as argument and calls Function(Elem, AccIn) on successive elements(Elem) of List, starting with AccIn == AccStart.
+The function returns the final value of the accumulator.
+AccStart is returned if the list is empty.  <br/>
 **Note**: Function/2 must return a new accumulator, which is passed to the next call.
-- `fold(Function, Acc, List)`
+- `fold(Function, AccStart, List)` <br/>
-  Calls Function(Elem, Answer) on successive elements(Elem) A of List, starting with Answer == Acc.
-The function returns the final value of the accumulator, which is Answer.
-Acc is returned if the list is empty.
+  Calls Function(Elem, AccIn) on successive elements(Elem) of List, starting with AccIn == AccStart.
+The function returns the final value of the accumulator.
+AccStart is returned if the list is empty.  <br/>
 **Note**: Function/2 must return a new accumulator, which is passed to the next call.

   Example : To multiply all elements in list [6,4,8,2,5]